7 Top NLP Libraries For NLP Development

 Use Cases:

-(i) Topic Modeling: Gensim is widely used for uncovering topics in large document collections, aiding in document clustering and summarization.
+(i) Topic Modeling: Gensim is widely used to uncover topics in extensive document collections, aiding in document clustering and summarization.

 (ii) Document Similarity: Gensim can be applied to measure the similarity between documents, helping in tasks like document retrieval and recommendation systems.